Pivot Tasks in Bionic Rules

-- Select T1 (the name you given to the previous dataset) as the source object.
+- Select T1 (the name you have given to the previous dataset) as the source object.

-- Drag and drop the Priority Name field under the Pivot On section.
-The Pivot conditions to evaluate window is displayed.
+- Drag-and-drop the Priority Name field under the Pivot On section.
+The Pivot conditions to evaluate the window is displayed.

-- Create Pivot condition as shown in the following image.
+- Create a Pivot condition as shown in the following image.

 - You can similarly create another two columns for Medium and Low priorities.
 You must click + ADD, to add more rows.

 - Drag-and-drop Account Name and Call To Action Name fields to the GroupBy section.

 Now all the CTAs (High, Medium, and Low) are Grouped in line with Account Name and CTA Name fields.
 The final output table will have five columns.
 Account Name and Call to Action Name (because they are used in group by clause), and three columns for Priorities, used in Pivot table.

 When you drop fields to the GroupBy section, they are automatically added to the Show section.
 However, sometimes an aggregation method might be auto-applied on the fields in the Show section.
 It is essential to remove this aggregation method if it exists.

 - Click SAVE.

 - (Optional) You can set up the action as required in the Setup Action page.
 For more information about different Rule action types, refer to the Setup Rule Action Types article.